EISS MySuperInformation shown is for the conservative balance option.

 EISS Super is a public offer industry fund that was established in 1997 to provide retirement benefits to public sector employees of the NSW Energy Industry.
 The fund was the winner of the 2015 SuperRatings Rising Star Award, in recognition of consistent improvements to its product offering which have significantly enhanced value for members.

-Launched in October 2013, EISS MySuper option is a rebadged version of the Balanced option.
+Launched in October 2013, EISS MySuper option is a rebadged version of the Conservative Balanced option (known as the Balanced option prior to 26 May 2017).
 It has exhibited long-term performance below the SuperRatings Index, although we note it has a lower allocation to growth assets than a typical Balanced (60-76) option.
 Choice members have access to three additional Diversified investment strategies and a Cash option, as well as the Direct Investment Option (DIO) which offers direct access to ASX300 Shares and Term Deposits.

 EISS MySuper members automatically receive 3 units of Death & TPD cover upon joining the fund.
 Members also have access to Income Protection (IP) and can apply for additional Death only and Death & TPD insurance.
 IP covers up to 84.5% of a member's salary (including SG contributions), over a benefit period of either 2 years or until age 65, with a choice of 30, 60 or 90 day waiting periods.